 Where the grant involves incoming students, then the International Office should be told that the grant has been awarded.
 Where it involves the support or development of learning & teaching then the LTEO should be informed.

 Administration requirements including financial management should be again discussed with the Faculty Director of Administration and their support confirmed.

 Responsibility for the management of a non-research award is with the lead individual and his/her department.
 In some cases there will be dedicated project administrative support funded from the grant to assist.
 Where this is not the case, then support will need to be found from within the faculty/department administration.
-The Finance Office will agree the financial requirements and ensure that financial reports are available from Agresso.
-All financial claims and requests for invoicing must be verified by the Finance Office.
+The Finance and Procurement Office will agree the financial requirements and ensure that financial reports are available from Agresso.
+All financial claims and requests for invoicing must be verified by the Finance and Procurement Office.
 Day to day financial management and monitoring, including the initiating of claims to funders (unless specifically agreed otherwise) resides with the department/faculty.